ARMmbed/mbed-os-5-docs/docs/tutorials/porting.md

 ### Create the directory structure

 The target’s directory structure has the following hierarchy:
-- The manufacturer is listed at the top level
+- The manufacturer is listed at the top level.
+This is used for implantation that is general to all targets supported by a vendor.
-- The device family
+- The device family.
+This is used for implementation that is specific to a family.
-- A specific device in the family
+- A specific device in the family.
+This is used for implementation that applies to only the single device.
-- The specific board that uses the MCU in the previous level:
+- The specific board that uses the MCU in the previous level.
+This is used for pin maps.

 ```
 /mbed-os/targets/TARGET_<Manf>/TARGET_<Device_Family>/TARGET_<specific_MCU>/TARGET_<specific_board>/